Greeley Sexual Abuse Lawyer

 Privacy and Confidentiality

 We understand how personal these cases feel.
 That’s why our legal team builds in layers of protection.
-Courts often allow you to file as Jane or John Doe.
+Courts often allow you to file as a pseudonym like Jane or John Doe.
 We will keep filings sealed when possible and limit public access to sensitive information.

 You can pursue justice without exposing your identity.
 We will make sure your voice is heard without risking your safety, employment, or reputation.
 We also respect your boundaries – whether you want to move quickly or take more time to decide.